-The Stages of a Startup
+The Stages of Startup Funding Rounds

 The funding and development stages of a startup vary significantly depending on the source of information used.
 However, while there is some overlap in the descriptors, it should be noted that this is appropriate.
 Each company is different, and various parts of these companies may be at different startup funding rounds.
 Here are the levels/stages of the funding life cycle, from the concept stage through the mezzanine financing stage (and finally, the exit stage).